Prodyut Mukherjee: Recognition

-Mukherjee with his Tabla & Chic Drum(Mouth Percussion) brings various outstanding effects such as thunderstorm, rain drops, and movement of two trains on side by side track,noise made by the hooves of horses on the move, Shiva Tandava and many more and it creates a mesmerizing effect in the heart of the audience.

 He was recognized by the former Indian cricket captain & current BCCI President Mr. Sourav Ganguly for his Rhythm Express Fusion project and Indian actor Mr. Anil Kapoor after receiving the GiMA award 2016 at Reliance Film City Mumbai.
 Mukherjee took part in the COVID-19 awareness program initiated by the Govt. of India(Ministry of Culture) for spreading positive harmonies among the people.
 This message was published on a social site maintained by Govt. of India.

+He was conferred with the "Governor's Award of Excellence" in 2025 for contributions to Indian classical and fusion music, as well as his efforts in bringing Indian rhythms to the global stage.